chipmuenk/pyfda/INSTALLATION.md

     In [1]: %run -m pyfda.pyfdax # IPython

-For testing purposes, most individual files from pyFDA can be run using e.g.
+For testing purposes, most individual files from pyfda can be run using e.g.

     > python -m pyfda.input_widgets.input_pz       # Plain python interpreter